kubernetes/enhancements/keps/sig-api-machinery/00xx-publish-crd-openapi.md

 1. for CRD with validation schema

 * client-side validation (`kubectl create` and `kubectl apply`) works to:
-  * allow requests with known and required properites
+  * allow requests with known and required properties
   * reject requests with unknown properties when disallowed by the schema
   * reject requests without required properties